WuChao-2024/rdk_en_wuc_check_fork/docs/clang_development/cdev_multimedia_api_ultra/vio_api.md

 - `dst_width`: Address of the array for configuring the target output width
 - `dst_height`: Address of the array for configuring the target output height
 - `crop_x`: Collection of the top-left x coordinates of the cropping area.
 Pass `NULL` if the cropping function is not used.
 - `crop_y`: Collection of the top-left y coordinates of the cropping area.
-Pass `NULL` if the cropping function is not used.- `crop_width`: The width of the cropping area.
+Pass `NULL` if the cropping function is not used.
+- `crop_width`: The width of the cropping area.
 Pass `NULL` if cropping is not used.
 - `crop_height`: The height of the cropping area.
 Pass `NULL` if cropping is not used.
 - `rotate`: The rotation angle.
 Currently supports `ROTATION_90` (90°), `ROTATION_180` (180°), and `ROTATION_270` (270°).
 Pass `NULL` if rotation is not used.